DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits

-\paragraph{Click Log Benchmarks.} We use the Yahoo!
-R6A click log dataset.\footnote{ Yahoo!
-Front Page Today Module User Click Log Datasets: https://webscope.sandbox.yahoo.com.} Following prior works \cite{cao2019nearly,seznec2020rot}, we compute smoothed click-through rates (CTRs) via rolling averages over 2000 rounds, average CTRs within each subperiod, and suppress fluctuations below $0.005$.
-To increase difficulty, we combine actions across 5 days, leading to 64 actions, compress the horizon to $50000$, and multiply final CTRs by 10.
-We model the resulting environment as an NS-SCB problem, reflecting the logistic reward structure typical in such settings~\cite{russac2021nsweightscbs}.
-Evaluation is by dynamic regret.

-Alongside the first benchmark, we build a fixed-arm replay benchmark from the additional Yahoo!
-R6B click logs and cast it as an NS-CB problem.\footref{fn:yahoo} We select the highest-CTR articles to form an action set of \(51\) actions.
-To improve coverage at a fixed horizon, we round-robin interleave days and then select \(T=50000\).
-For each visit, we intersect the candidate set with this vocabulary, keep rounds where the displayed item remains, and record the binary click as the raw reward \((X_t \in \{0,1\})\).
-We rely on R6B's uniform-random logging for unbiased replay/IPS evaluation \cite{li2011unbiasedcontext}.
-Our metric is (replay) cumulative reward.
+\textbf{Click Log Benchmarks.} We evaluate on the Yahoo!
+R6A click log dataset\footnote{Yahoo!
+Front Page Today Module User Click Log Datasets: \url{https://webscope.sandbox.yahoo.com}.} following standard preprocessing of prior work~\citep{cao2019nearly,seznec2020rot}, yielding an NS-SCB problem with $K=64$ actions and horizon $T=50000$; the metric is dynamic regret.
+In addition, we construct a fixed-arm replay benchmark from the Yahoo!
+R6B click logs as an NS-CB with $51$ actions and $T=50000$, leveraging uniform-random logging for unbiased IPS evaluation~\citep{li2011unbiasedcontext}; the metric is (replay) cumulative reward.